Pacifique Niyongabire

-Pacifique Niyongabire (born 15 March 2000) is a Burundian professional footballer who plays as a winger for Valour FC in the Canadian Premier League and the Burundi national football team.
+Pacifique Niyongabire (born 15 March 2000) is a Burundian professional footballer who plays as a winger for the Tampa Bay Rowdies in the USL Championship and the Burundi national team.

 Early life

 Niyongabire was born in Burundi, and spent his early childhood in Tanzania, before migrating to Australia with his family at age seven.
-In Australia, he played youth football with the Playford City Patriots SC and Gawler SC, before joining Adelaide United at age 17.
+In Australia, he played youth football with the Playford City Patriots and Gawler, before joining Adelaide United at age 17.